Inside: Learn strong-willed child characteristics, what they really mean for a child’s future and when to support and encourage them.

 The wish list I’m referencing to is the one you’ll get to see much later down the road when your child begins to look more like an adult who’s ready to pack their bags and head out into the world (gulp).

-For many parents, the qualities of perseverance, determination, and integrity in a child are high on the list for future adulthood but do not feel as desirable when we’re in the grind of day to day life with an intense determined strong-willed child.
+For many parents, the qualities of perseverance, determination, and integrity in a child are high on the list for future adulthood but do not feel as desirable when we’re in the grind of day-to-day life with an intense determined strong-willed child.

 Hey kid, if I could just be able to fully control you now…then LATER you can break out the fierce oppositionality (like when you’re being peer pressured to smoke a joint or something) that’d be great, thanks.